 10% participation in section

-60% paper grades (three papers, each of which is 20% of your overall grade) (due February 16, March 20, and April 24)
+50% paper grades (two papers, each of which is 25% of your overall grade) (due February 16 and March 22)

+15% editorial grade (due April 25)

 20% final exam

 You are also required to complete an in-class, peer-shadow-graded midterm (on April 3).
-The peer-given grade is for your information only, but your peer grading will count toward your WWA grade.
+The peer-given grade is for your information only, but your peer grading will count as a WWA.

 The WWAs component of the grade will be assessed as follows: each WWA will be given a grade of check plus (3 points), check (2 points), or check minus (1 point), on the basis of effort and insight shown.
 Those individual grades will be combined into a single average, with a 3-point average converted to 100%, a 2-point average to 88%, and a 1-point average to 76%.